stephdavid/work-day-scheduler/README.md

 * As well, I tried to handle the label issue, adding the label and giving it, rather than the textarea or button elements, the bootstrap class attributes.
 But the display is off.
 Still a TODO:

+* The next morning: A good reason to use ARIA: Added an aria-label to the textarea and button element for accessibility.